Blue Birthday: Marketing

 Kim Ye-rim and Yang Hong-seok appeared on SBS Power FM's Wendy's Young Street, Naver NOW's Seulgi.zip and KBS Cool FM's Kang Han-na's Volume Up on July 16, 20 and 21, respectively.

 Release

 A teaser video was released on June 10 on the occasion of Ha-rin's birthday.
 The production team explained, "This video contains the meaning of 'Blue Birthday', the first love who chose death on the day of her birthday.
 Through the videos and images that will be released, the inner story will be revealed little by little."
 The series aired on Naver TV on July 23.
-It will be premiered on YouTube on August 6.
+It premiered on YouTube on August 6.

 Original soundtrack

 The soundtrack for Blue Birthday consists of three songs, including remakes of two popular Korean songs that were released in 2011.